 Unfortunately there is no simple way to inspect an Excel RFP using Excel alone.
 Unless the RFP Issuer is kind enough to provide this information in the RFP question or instructions for that cell, you must discover these requirements cell-by-cell, either by reading a tip when the cell is selected or receiving an error message when the requirement is not met.

 However, Expedience is pleased to announce a limited preview release of a new Excel RFP tool, called the Excel RFP Inspector that will help proposal writers analyze these data restrictions BEFORE beginning the work or constructing responses.
-Read on for more information on Excel RFP data restrictions and how you can register for the preview of the Expedience Excel RFP Inspector.
+Read on for more information on Excel RFP data restrictions and request Expedience Excel RFP Inspector.

 Understanding Data Restrictions in EXCEL RFPs